Advanced SwiftUI TextField: Formatting and Validation

 text = formatter.format(value)

-// Protect the last decimal point (otherwise, the converted text might not contain the decimal point).
+// Protect the last decimal point (otherwise, the text converted back might not include the decimal point)

 if hasDecimalCharacter, !text.contains(decimalSeparator) {